Toronto

 Best Time to Travel

-September to October for fall foliage along the St. Lawrence River.
+September to October for fall foliage or May to June for mild weather.

 Things to Do in Montreal